IBM/SalesEnablement-test-repo/docs/index.md

  - Part 4 - The demonstration

    In the final section, learn how to demonstrate to client's some of the value of IBM Cloud Satellite.
-Guidance on performing a client demonstration using the shared ITZ environment is provided that illustrates how IBM Cloud Satellite and cloud-enabled services are provisioned, and how Sat Config can be used to deploy and manage Kubernetes resources easily and consistently.
+Guidance on performing a client demonstration using the shared ITZ environment is provided that illustrates how IBM Cloud Satellite and Satellite-enabled services are provisioned, and how Satellite Config can be used to deploy and manage Kubernetes resources easily and consistently.

 Some content will be a labeled as **Required for technical sales only**.
-However, individuals in sales roles are highly encouraged to complete these sections and include them in their demonstrations.
-Step-by-steps directions are provided, but some technical knowledge and experience with source control systems like GitHub and basic Yet Another Markup Language (YAML) is assumed.
+However, individuals in sales roles are encouraged to complete these sections and include them in their demonstrations.
+Step-by-step directions are provided, but some technical knowledge and experience with source control systems like GitHub and basic Yet Another Markup Language (YAML) is assumed.

 !!! important "Important"

-    Note: all images and videos used in this demonstration guide were created in June 2023.
+    Note: almost images and videos used in this demonstration guide were created in June 2023.
 There may be differences between these images and videos than the current IBM Cloud Portal, Red Hat OpenShift web console, and other user interfaces shown.
+Some recorded videos were recorded prior to June 2023.

 ## Helpful tips for using this demonstration environment